aerowave/HueNanoLeaf/README.md

 **hue_switch.ps1** - This is the main script that handles switching scenes.
 It has two input parameters, the Group name and the Scene name.

 ### 1. Authorisation
+First you will need to allow the script to talk to your Hue bridge.
+Before doing this, I recommend you set a static IP address for your bridge, as if the IP changes, the script will no longer find your bridge.
+Once you have done that, run the Authorisation.ps1 script.
+It will prompt you for the bridge IP.
+If the connection is successful, this is stored in **hue_device_ip.txt**.
+You will then need to press the button on your bridge (hold for a second or two just to be sure), then come back to the script and press Enter.
+This will start the authentication process.
+If successful a message will show and the user key will be saved to **hue_auth_token.txt**.

 ### 2. Create Group listing